Get Started

 The Low-Friction Outreach Email

 Keep the ask minimal.
+Seriously, minimal.
 Your email should emphasize that you’re making their job easier, not adding work.
-Open with context: mention the specific page, the unlinked mention, and why you noticed it.
-Then make the request clear—they only need to wrap your brand name in an href tag, a 30-second edit that improves user experience for their readers who want to learn more.
+Open with context, mention the specific page, the unlinked mention, and why you noticed it.
+Then make the request clear, they only need to wrap your brand name in an href tag.
+A 30-second edit that improves user experience for their readers who want to learn more.

 Close with appreciation and a simple yes/no. Many webmasters will comply because the friction is negligible and the logic is sound.
 For proven frameworks and subject line tactics that increase response rates, see these outreach templates that work.

-Test your pitch on 5–10 prospects before scaling.
+Test your pitch on 5-10 prospects before scaling.
 Track open rates and responses to refine messaging.
-The best emails feel like helpful suggestions, not SEO transactions.
+The best emails feel like helpful suggestions.
+Not SEO transactions.
+Editors can smell the difference from the subject line.

 Where These Tactics Fit in Your Link Strategy